Terms and Conditions

 14.7 Modifications.
 Unless otherwise expressly permitted in this Agreement, the Agreement may be amended only by a formal written agreement signed by both Parties.
 An Order Form may be amended to modify, add, or remove services by mutual written agreement of the Parties, agreement by email being sufficient.
 Any terms on Customer’s purchase order or other business forms by which Customer orders or pays for Service will not become part of this Agreement.

 14.9 Precedence.
-If there is a conflict between the Order Form and this Agreement, then Order Form will control.
+If there is a conflict between the Order Form and this Agreement, then this Agreement will control.

 14.10 Unenforceable Provisions.
 If any part of the Agreement is found unenforceable by a court, the rest of the Agreement will nonetheless continue in effect, and the unenforceable part will be reformed to the extent possible to make it enforceable but still consistent with the business and financial objectives of the Parties underlying the Agreement.